-Management of the research is carried out by two subgroups of the Panel, the Toxicology Research Task Group (TRTG), and the Environmental Research Task Group.
-These groups are peopled by toxicologists and environmental scientists from member companies or from outside consulting firms hired by member companies.
-The research, generally contracted for and carried out by independent laboratories in the private sector or in academia, is typically published in peer-reviewed journals.
-Publications describing the various research programs supported by the Panel are included in this section of the Web site.
-Apart from work sponsored by the Panel, phthalate producers individually also have undertaken a number of studies of phthalates.
+Phthalates research, generally contracted for and carried out by independent laboratories in the private sector or in academia, is typically published in peer-reviewed journals.
+Publications describing the various research programs supported by ACC members are included in this section of the website.
+Apart from work sponsored by the Panel, phthalate producers have also individually undertaken a number of studies of phthalates.
 References to some major pieces of research sponsored by phthalate producers are also included in this section of the Web site.

 Because there is such a huge body of research on phthalates, it is difficult to come to any conclusions about their safe use by looking at a few selective studies.
 Fortunately, comprehensive reviews of the major phthalates have recently been conducted both in Europe and the United States.
 The U.S. National Toxicology Program has issued final reports on six of the seven phthalates it reviewed, and found that, in most cases, the risk to human reproductive and developmental health is “minimal” or “negligible.”
-The reports can be found here: CERHR Publications.
-One review remains to be finished The European Union has published risk assessments for two phthalates, which found no need for further information and/or testing and for risk reduction measures beyond those which are being applied already.
-The EU is completing risk assessments on three other phthalates.
+The European Union has published risk assessments for five phthalates.
+The EU risk assessments for DINP and DIDP found no need for further information and/or testing and for risk reduction measures beyond those which are being applied already.

 Environmental research conducted by industry and others has led to a scientific consensus on two key points.
 First, phthalates are not persistent; they are quickly biodegraded in water and soil.
 Second, bioaccumulation and biomagnification are also not concerns; living organisms do not build up levels of phthalates over time, but break them down and eliminate them quickly.